downson-lang/downson/SPECIFICATION.md

   * overrides the literal value provided in the *link text*,
   * **must be** a valid value of the type defined by the *type hint*.

-Overrides the literal value.
-Must be a valid literal of the type defined by the *type hint*.

 #### Examples